 While we've long cherished these age-old depictions of Jesus to deepen our faith, in today's digital era, their presence online continues to uphold their importance in Christian worship.
 The digital age has allowed these sacred images to be more accessible, ensuring their relevance isn't lost in our rapidly evolving society.
 We're witnessing a fusion of ancient tradition and modern technology that enriches our spiritual experiences.
 Here's a table that highlights the significance of these images in the digital age:

-Aspect Significance in Digital Age
+Significance in Digital Age

-Accessibility Images of Jesus are easily shareable and viewable online
+Images of Jesus are easily shareable and viewable online

-Preservation Digital archiving protects these depictions for posterity
+Digital archiving protects these depictions for posterity

-Engagement Interactive platforms allow for communal reflection
+Interactive platforms allow for communal reflection

-Education Online resources provide historical context and meaning
+Online resources provide historical context and meaning

 These images continue to inspire, teach, and connect us, bridging centuries through pixels and screens.